SnakeSocks/snakesocks/README.md

 # SnakeSocks [![Build Status](https://travis-ci.org/SnakeSocks/snakesocks.svg?branch=master)](https://travis-ci.org/SnakeSocks/snakesocks)

-SnakeSocks is a useful proxy for exchanges network packets between a client and server through firewall or other things.
+SnakeSocks is a fast tunnel proxy to make accessing Internet through firewall more secure.

+You can write your own module to make your packets "seems" like anything.

-Due to our test, it may have less latency but smaller bandwidth compared with sha*owsocks.
+Due to our test, it may have less latency but smaller bandwidth than sha*owsocks.

-Tip: 'client' is 'client for linux/unix' if there's no special instructions.
+Tip: 'client' is 'client for linux/unix' if not specially instructed.

 ## Dependencies